 Key words: discourse; science and technology; history and theory; culture; mental health

-Yen, J. & Vaccarino, O. (in press).
+Yen, J. & Vaccarino, O. (2018).
 “Health psychology”, or “psychology for health”?
 A history of psychologists’ engagement with health in South Africa.
 Journal of Health Psychology.

 Van Ommen, C., Cromby, J. & Yen, J. (2016).
 The contemporary making and unmaking of Elaine Scarry's 'The Body in Pain'.
 Subjectivity. doi:10.1057/s41286-016-0012-8